 Thursday 7:30 pm- A quick stroll up Collins Ave to 27th Street and Indian Creek Drive to 27 Restaurant in The Freehand Youth Hostel.
 A dinner of Massaged Kale with tahini dressing salad, Crispy pork shoulder with spicy slaw, and the most tender and flavorful Grilled Pulpo octopus with aji verde and other main course options of Elad’s Shakshuka or a flavorful Skirt Steak with yucca fries were topped off with Tres Leches or a decadent Chocolate Brownie Sundae.
 And the bar upstairs as well as The Broken Shaker next door, is a good way to end the evening.
 27 Restaurant and The Broken Shaker 2727 Indian Creek Dr. Miami Beach FL.

 Friday 8 am- Off for a run along the Miami Beach boardwalk ( or cement walk as it seems to be rapidly becoming) ended up at The Confidante ( the hotel formerly known as The Thompson Miami Beach) at 41st and Collins.
-The Salty Donut, Wynwood’s artisanal donut stop has opened an outpost in the classic 1930’s House poolside and although the line may be shorter the donut selection is no less impressive.
+The Salty Donut, Wynwood’s artisanal donut stop has opened a popup t in the classic 1930’s House poolside and although the line may be shorter the donut selection is no less impressive.
 Tourists were taking pictures both inside and in front of the Salty Donut sign.
-Chef Max Santiago continues to offer seasonal variety of delicious donuts to an adoring public.
+Or UberEATS now delivers right to your door!
 Selecting best sellers, Maple Bacon, Guava Cream Cheese, Cinnamon Crumb and specialty Baked Sweet Potato and Cookie Butter, I easily filled up a box and added in a couple Nutella Donut holes with Nutella shooter.
-A wide selection of specialty coffees are also available.
-The Salty Donut is open Thurs-Sun from 8 am to 2 pm or until donuts run out.
+A wide selection of Intelligentsia specialty coffees are also available.
+The Salty Donut popup is open Thurs-Sun from 8 am to 2 pm or until donuts run out.
 The Confidante 4141 Collins Ave.
 Miami Beach, or their new Salty Donut Shop at 50 NW 23rd St in Wynwood.

 Friday 12:30 pm- We headed over for a much anticipated lunch at Alter, the top restaurant helmed by James Beard semi finalist, Chef Bradley Kilgore in Wynwood.
 The place was packed with enthusiastic diners.
 Alter’s menu is creative and offers an opportunity to try Chef Kilgore’s delicious and beautiful food.
 Appetizer choices included fresh and light Baby Scallops with aguachile, aneheim pepper, radishes and cilantro oil.
 We also selected Pan du Tumaca ,a crushed tomato paste on sourdough with Aleppo butter and garlic and topped with decorative greens.